UDOOboard/Neo-Docs/docs/05_Hardware_&_Accessories/09_LVDS.md

 Open a Terminal.
 In the /boot directory there's a file named uEnv.txt, if not create it.

 #### Very very important!!!
-To open the file you need to use an editor like [Notepad++](https://notepad-plus-plus.org/download/)
+To open the file you need to use an editor like [Notepad++](https://notepad-plus-plus.org/download/) beacause the standard Windows Notepad uses wrong new line character and UDOO NEO won't recognize it.

 Open the file and you'll find this line: